SCROLL DOWN FOR IMAGES.

 In Manhattan, a series of tabloids like the New York Tattler or Broadway Tattler (the latter founded with Stephen G. Clow, former editor of Broadway Brevities as its editor) intersected with the various commercial ventures of Theodore Epstein, a distributor and publisher of the Daily Racing Tab, who was indicted in the mid 1930s for running a racing tip racket out of Saratoga Springs, New York.
 Stephen G. Clow, a prominent figure in these galleries, would remain in the orbit of Epstein, picking up bits of editorial and writing work, throughout the first half of the 1930s.
 In any event, power within the industry was shifting from editors to distributors and paper brokers, and the growth in influence of the latter brought with it close ties to organized crime.

-A late addition to this gallery is two covers and some pages from a weekly tabloid, The Tabloid News, published in Philadelphia by a Walter Gold.
-Both issues are from 1933.
+A late addition to this gallery are covers and some pages from two weekly tabloids – The Tabloid News and The Graphic News published in Philadelphia by a Walter Gold.
+All issues are from 1933.

 In some cases, the covers scanned here were from issues returned to distributors.
 Often, the title strips from the top were removed and sent as proof of non-sale.
 Issues missing the tops of the covers are a result of this practice.